jspsych/jsPsych/docs/plugins/webgazer-validate.md

-# jspsych-webgazer-validate
+# webgazer-validate

-This plugin can be used to measure the accuracy and precision of gaze predictions made by the [WebGazer extension](../extensions/jspsych-ext-webgazer).
+This plugin can be used to measure the accuracy and precision of gaze predictions made by the [WebGazer extension](../extensions/webgazer).
 For a narrative description of eye tracking with jsPsych, see the [eye tracking overview](../overview/eye-tracking).

 ## Parameters